Harp Star

-Harp Star (ハープスター, foaled 24 April 2011) is a Japanese Thoroughbred racehorse.
+Harp Star (ハープスター, foaled 24 April 2011) is a Japanese retired Thoroughbred racehorse and broodmare.
 She was one of the leading two-year-old fillies in Japan in 2013 when she won the Niigata Nisai Stakes and was narrowly beaten in the Hanshin Juvenile Fillies.
 In the following year she won the Tulip Sho and the Oka Sho before rebounding from a surprise defeat in the Yushun Himba to beat Gold Ship in the Sapporo Kinen.

 Background

 Harp Star is a bay filly with a small white star and white socks on her hind legs bred in Japan by Northern Farm.
 She is from the fourth crop of foals sired by Deep Impact who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna and Kizuna.
 Harp Star's dam Historic Star was unraced daughter of the Japan Cup winner Falbrav and the broodmare Vega, who won the Oka Sho and Yusun Himba in 1993.
-Vega was a descendant of the American mare Nellie Morse, making her a distant relative of Bold Forbes and Bet Twice.
+Vega was a descendant of the American mare Nellie Morse, making her a distant relative of the 1976 Kentucky Derby winner Bold Forbes and multi-millionaire racehorse and sire Bet Twice.

 During her racing career, Harp Star has been owned by the U Carrot Farm and trained by Hiroyoshi Matsuda.
 She has been ridden in all of her races by Yuga Kawada.
-Should connections decide to change jockey, she will have every chance to be crowned "the best horse in the world".